DMC DeLorean: Engine and drivetrain

 This engine has a 90-degree layout with a light-alloy block with cast iron cylinder liners and light-alloy heads with cross-flow hemi-chambers.
 It is cooled by a front-mounted radiator with twin-thermostatically controlled electric cooling fans.
-The engine has a 91 mm bore and 73 mm stroke, a compression ratio of 8.8:1 and was fitted with a Bosch K-Jetronic fuel injection system.
+The engine has a 91 mm bore and 73 mm stroke, a compression ratio of 8.8:1 and is fitted with a Bosch K-Jetronic fuel injection system.

 Two transmissions were available for the DeLorean: a 5-speed manual and a 3-speed automatic, both with a final drive ratio of 3.44:1.

-Suspension
+Suspension and wheels

 The DeLorean has a four-wheel independent suspension with coil springs, and telescopic shock absorbers.
 The front suspension uses double wishbones, while the rear is a multi-link setup.

 When the DeLorean first arrived in the US, the car had a higher-than-expected wheel gap in the front suspension.
+Some people have cited a last-minute change in US bumper height requirements led DMC to raise the vehicle just prior to delivery; however, this is not true.
 Despite having significantly less weight in the front, the front and rear springs had the same spring rate and used lower-quality steel, which resulted in the nose-high look.
-Some people have cited a last-minute change in US bumper height requirements led DMC to raise the vehicle just prior to delivery; however, this is not true.
-Design drawings show that the design met NHTSA minimum bumper and headlight heights of the time.

 Steering is rack and pinion, with an overall steering ratio of 14.9:1, giving 2.65 turns lock-to-lock and a 35 ft curb-to-curb turning circle.
-DeLoreans are equipped with cast alloy wheels, measuring 14 in in diameter by 6 in wide on the front and 15 in in diameter by 8 in wide on the rear.
+DeLoreans are equipped with cast alloy wheels, that are staggered in dimension, matching the car's wedge-shape, measuring 14 in in diameter by 6 in wide on the front and 15 in in diameter by 8 in wide on the rear.
 These were fitted with 195/60-14 (front) and 235/60-15 (rear) Goodyear NCT steel-belted radial tires.
 The DeLorean is a rear-engine vehicle with a 35%–65% front–rear weight distribution.

 The DeLorean features power-assisted disc brakes on all wheels, with 10 in rotors in front and 10.5 in in the rear.

 Reception

 The automotive press was generally complimentary.
-Motor Trend, Car and Driver and Road & Track made generally positive remarks about the car, particularly its commendable fuel economy, and argued that the DeLorean is more of a GT car rather than a sports car or race car, given a disappointing performance in comparative tests.
+Motor Trend, Car and Driver, and Road & Track made generally positive remarks about the car, particularly its daily-driver qualities, like the comfortable seats on longer drives, unexpected ease of in- and egress in tight parking, and for such a low car, spacious trunk, pleasant smell of the standard leather seats in the cabin, and commendable fuel economy.
+However, they argued that the DeLorean is more a grand touring (GT) car, offering enjoyable handling and performance in real life traffic, and "on your favorite two-lane roads", than a sports car, given its disappointing performance in comparative testing.

 Later reviews have been harsher.
 In 2017, Time included the DeLorean in its list of the 50 worst cars of all time.
 In his book Naff Motors: 101 Automotive Lemons, Tony Davis described the build quality as "woeful".
 Top Gear writer Richard Porter included it in his book Crap Cars, calling it "dismal".